uiuc-hpc/Recorder/tools/verifyio/README.md

 ### Verify if I/O operations are properly synchronized uder specific semantics
 ------------------------------

 Suppose `$RECORDER_DIR` is the install location of Recorder.

+Dependencies: `recorder-viz` and `networkx`.
+Both can be installed using pip.

 Steps:
 1. Run program with Recorder to generate traces.